neerajaqu/mycsrnews/INSTALL-ubuntu.md

 Installing on Ubuntu 10.04 LTS
 ======================================================

 This guide will bootstrap a production newscloud install on Ubuntu 10.04.
-We have tested this configuration specifically for a 1 GB Rackspace cloud-based server, which costs about $45/mo.
+We have tested this configuration specifically for a 1 GB Rackspace cloud-based server, which costs about $45 per month.

-We're not affiliated with rackspace in any way, we just see it as a good, affordable hosting platform.
+We're not affiliated with rackspace in any way, we just see it as a good, affordable hosting choice for organizations interested in NewsCloud.

 Part One: Prerequisites
 =======================